Mobile security: GSM networks

 The attacker may try to break the encryption of a GSM mobile network.
 The network encryption algorithms belong to the family of algorithms called A5.
 Due to the policy of security through obscurity, it has not been possible to openly test the robustness of these algorithms.
 There were originally two variants of the algorithm: A5/1 and A5/2 (stream ciphers), where the former was designed to be relatively strong, and the latter was purposely designed to be weak to allow easy cryptanalysis and eavesdropping.
 ETSI forced some countries (typically outside Europe) to use A5/2.
 Since the encryption algorithm was made public, it was proved to be breakable: A5/2 could be broken on the fly, and A5/1 in about 6 hours.
 In July 2007, the 3GPP approved a change request to prohibit the implementation of A5/2 in any new mobile phones, decommissioning the algorithm; it is no longer implemented in mobile phones.

 Stronger public algorithms have been added to the GSM standard: the A5/3 and A5/4 (Block ciphers), otherwise known as KASUMI or UEA1 published by ETSI.
 If the network does not support A5/1, or any other A5 algorithm implemented by the phone, then the base station can specify A5/0 which is the null algorithm, whereby the radio traffic is sent unencrypted.
-Even if mobile phones are able to use 3G or 4G (which have much stronger encryption than 2G GSM), the base station can downgrade the radio communication to 2G GSM and specify A5/0 (no encryption).
+Even if mobile phones can use 3G or 4G (which have much stronger encryption than 2G GSM), the base station can downgrade the radio communication to 2G GSM and specify A5/0 (no encryption).
 This is the basis for eavesdropping attacks on mobile radio networks using a fake base station commonly called an IMSI catcher.

-In addition, tracing of mobile terminals is difficult since each time the mobile terminal is accessing or being accessed by the network, a new temporary identity (TMSI) is allocated to the mobile terminal.
+In addition, tracing mobile terminals is difficult since each time the mobile terminal is accessing or being accessed by the network, a new temporary identity (TMSI) is allocated to the mobile terminal.
 The TMSI is used as the identity of the mobile terminal the next time it accesses the network.
 The TMSI is sent to the mobile terminal in encrypted messages.

-Once the encryption algorithm of GSM is broken, the attacker can intercept all unencrypted communications made by the victim's smartphone.
+Once the GSM encryption algorithm is broken, the attacker can intercept all unencrypted communications made by the victim's smartphone.